w3f/polkadot-wiki/docs/learn/learn-guides-polkadot-opengov.md

 ## Delegations

-!!!info "Video Tutorial about Delegations using the Polkadot-JS UI"
+!!!info "Video Tutorial about Delegations using the Polkadot Developer Interface"
-    See [this video tutorial](https://youtu.be/PNGs11EvCB0) to learn about how to delegate, modify delegations and remove delegations using the Polkadot-JS UI.
+    See [this video tutorial](https://youtu.be/PNGs11EvCB0) to learn about how to delegate, modify delegations and remove delegations using the Polkadot Developer Interface.

 For an overview of how delegation works in Polkadot OpenGov, check out the [Multirole Delegation](../learn/learn-polkadot-opengov.md#multirole-delegation) section on the